-Adults should exercise care when selecting students for specific activities, jobs or privileges in order to avoid perceptions of favouritism or injustice.
+Adults should exercise care when selecting students for specific activities, jobs or privileges to avoid perceptions of favouritism or injustice.
 Similar care should be exercised when students are excluded from an activity.
 Methods of selection and exclusion should always be subject to clear, fair, agreed criteria.

-At Treloar's we have an "Ambassadors" programme which supports students to have a role in promotion of Treloar's (including through interviewing senior members of staff) and advice should be sought from the Head of Quality if students are needed to be part of this.
+At Treloar's we have Student Governors, Student College Council Presidents and School Head Students, which supports students to have a role in promotion of Treloar's (including through interviewing senior members of staff) and advice should be sought from the Head of Quality if students are needed to be part of this.